CONNECT 2023

 Injection therapies are easy-to-perform in office procedures that bring pain relief in so many cases.
 Neural Therapy and Perinural Injection Treatments are easy to apply for pain management.
 They use procaine and D5W as their injectates which are very safe and part of the Naturopathic formulary.

-Estimated CE credits: 2 Category 1 credits, including 1 Pharmacology credit for the lecture component, for Washington-licensed NDs.
+Estimated CE credits: 2 Category 1 credits, including 1 Pharmacology credit, for Washington-licensed NDs.

 Dawn Ipsen, PharmD